binishababu/BlazeDemo/README.md

 8. Application access direct to confirmation link

-Could not complete all scenarios.
-Can provide Test data from excel
-More scenarios can be written

 API
 -------------
 SpaceX.postman_collection is attached in the project for API test scenarios.

+Comments:
+-Could not complete all scenarios.
+-Can provide Test data from excel
+-More scenarios can be written